Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

-\paragraphb{Supporting S\&P decision-making through explainability and reflectiveness} 8/20 participants suggested that toggling a consent option should trigger a brief explanation of what the choice enables, what data it affects, and any potential consequences.
-After reviewing the explanation, users should be able to confirm the settings or revise them before they take effect.
+\paragraphb{Supporting S\&P decision-making through explainability and reflectiveness} Some participants suggested that toggling a consent option should trigger a brief explanation of what the choice enables, what data it affects, and any potential consequences (8/20).
+After reviewing the explanation, users should be able to confirm or revise the setting before it takes effect.
 Participants described these ideas as a way to mitigate long-standing issues of \textit{notice fatigue}~\cite{bohme2011security} and \textit{habituation}~\cite{anderson2014users, bravo2013your}, where users click through S\&P information without processing its content.
-By pairing pre-commit explanations with opportunities to confirm or edit, these designs create additional moments for users to engage with S\&P information and make more informed choices.
+By pairing pre-commit explanations with opportunities to confirm or revise choices, these designs create additional moments for users to engage with S\&P information and make more informed decisions.

-\paragraphb{Improving the findability of S\&P information} 9/20 participants' sketches suggested a strong desire for higher visibility and easy access to information and controls over a tool's S\&P practices.
-Examples included clear navigation cues (e.g., links) that point users to where they can update consent settings during sign-up, as well as a standalone icon or dedicated section for privacy settings post-adoption.
+\paragraphb{Improving the findability of S\&P information} About half of participants expressed a desire for higher visibility and easier access to information and controls (9/20).
+Examples included clear navigation cues that point users to where they can update settings during sign-up, as well as a standalone icon or dedicated section for privacy settings post-adoption.

 \paragraphb{Presenting S\&P information at the right timing} Timing refers to when S\&P information is surfaced during use.
 Participants described three timing patterns -- \emph{repeated}, \emph{one-time}, and \emph{persistent}.
 Repeated disclosures include per-launch warning screens that caution users against sharing sensitive information.
 One-time disclosures include a one-off notice at sign-up and just-in-time notices triggered by a specific action.
 Persistent disclosures include texts, toggles, badges, or banners that remain visible in the interface and surface critical S\&P information, such as the privacy settings currently enabled (e.g., training on/off).
 For example, P13 specifically described a repeated, entry-point disclosure that appears at tool launch to provide a consistent reminder of data practices, analogous to cigarette warnings or car startup screens: